gitneeraj/react-imgur-project/README.md

 -- `Prop-types` is used to type check the props
 * Uses `Redux/toolkit` as the state management library to maintain a state in central form and uses actions to dispatch event
 * Uses vanilla CSS for styling with flexbox
+* For code standards and formatting - ESLint and Prettier is used

 ## Setup
 Download or Clone the repository